Improve Your Nursing School Success

 Here are four things to know about your final semester in nursing school:

 With the finish line in sight, it's easy to get a little too relaxed.
 Nursing school is a huge time commitment and it can be a challenge to prioritize studying over everything else.
-Remember, now is not the time to burnout.
+Remember, now is not the time for burnout.
 Instead push through to graduation, bringing a satisfying ending to your tenure as a student.

 2. It's time to sign up for the NCLEX® exam.